 If you bring up a percentile drop, here's what to expect:

-They'll look at growth velocity — whether your baby is still gaining weight, just more slowly, or whether weight gain has actually stalled or reversed.
+They'll look at growth velocity, whether your baby is still gaining weight, just more slowly, or whether weight gain has actually stalled or reversed.
 Slow but steady gain is very different from no gain or loss.
+As Dr. Minh-Y Canh, DO, at Cleveland Clinic explains, "A baby's weight is on my mind from the beginning.
+It's a variable we have a bit more control over.
+We get concerned when weight continues to decrease or increase over time because it probably means a child is getting too few or too many calories."

 For more on what percentiles mean across the entire range, see our